Is My Partner Avoidant? Quiz + How to Deal with Avoidant Attachment

 Yes __ No __ - My partner uses the “silent treatment” to control, create, or maintain emotional distance.

-Yes __ No __ - My partner is frequently unwilling to talk about our relationship issues.
+Yes __ No __ - My partner is often unwilling to discuss our relationship issues.

 Yes __ No __ - My partner asserts that “I need to stop analyzing everything.”

-Yes __ No ___ - My partner becomes angry, cynical, and defensive when I want to discuss or resolve a relationship conflict and/or communicate my own needs/wants (e.g., affection/intimacy, more time together, etc.).
+Yes __ No ___ - My partner becomes angry, cynical, and defensive when I express my own needs and wants (e.g., affection, intimacy, more time together).

-Yes __ No __ - My partner denies or represses emotions rather than expresses them.
+Yes __ No __ - My partner tends to deny or repress emotions rather than express them.

 Yes __ No __ - My partner seldom displays appreciation and gratitude.

-Yes __ No __ - My partner complains that I am too needy/sensitive/demanding.
+Yes __ No __ - My partner complains that I am too needy, sensitive, or demanding.

 Yes __ No __ - My partner is someone whom I am not sure I truly know.